omar-elhajj00/se-factory-website/README.md

 # se-factory-website
-se-factory-website is a website page that like definitely the official SE factory's website.
+se-factory-website is single page that like definitely the official SE factory's website.